FrankD412/frankd412.github.io/about/index.md

 ---
 ## Interests, Passions, and Hobbies

-I have a wide range of interests, hobbies and passions.
-My technical interests include (but are not limited to) Software Engineering, Software Design, Computer Architecture, simulation, simulation and software automation, Object-Oriented Design, Python, and HPC.
-In the realm of softer technical skills, my interests include project management, requirements gathering, and agile methodologies.
-Relatedly, I'm passionate about understanding and providing feedback on organizational culture, especially in relation to younger employees and retention.

 My hobbies vary quite a bit -- I'm currently working on learning to knit, but my other hobbies include (and probably are not limited to):

 * Building and painting [Gunpla](https://en.wikipedia.org/wiki/Gundam_model)